zderApfel/RoU/README.md

 You play as a disillusioned anarchist who recently lost their closest friend to a murder by one of these emboldened police officers.
 Through events I don't want to spoil, you decide to start a militia of their own and bring the power back to the people.

-# Gameplay

-When you first start up a new game, you'll be given the option to play the tutorial mission.
-If you skip it, then you'll be immediately brought to the [Hideout](#hideout).

-The game will take place in an open world in which the NPCs, quests, and loot are procedurally generated.

-* You will be given free-reign to explore the world at your leisure in what's called the **exploration phase**.
-During the exploration phase you can meet NPCs, do favors for them, find loot through legal or illegal means, or just kill people.
-It's really up to you.
-Keep in mind murder hoboing DOES have consequences...

-* In order to complete the game, there's a series of scripted missions you have to beat, called "Raids".

-* In order to complete these raids you need to prepare, which is what the exploration phase is for.

-* Some raids have time frames you need to act within, while others are free to be done whenever you want.

-# Raids
+# Raids [CONFIDENTIAL]

+## Tutorial Raid

+* Protag Lock
-* Tutorial Raid [Protag Lock] - An optional (and skippable) mission that you can do at the beginning.
-This raid entails escaping jail after being arrested during a protest.
+* An optional (and skippable) mission that you can do at the beginning.
+This raid entails escaping jail after being arrested during a protest

+## A New Home

+* Protag Lock
-* A New Home [Protag Lock] - Find an abandoned weather site.
-This site is a dungeon that is inhabited by a cult that believes that the start of the Ice Age was a simulation and the weather sites hold the key to escaping it.
-Once beaten, this site becomes your new hideout.
+* Find an abandoned weather site
+* This site is a dungeon that is inhabited by a cult that believes that the start of the Ice Age was a simulation and the weather sites hold the key to escaping it

-* Retribution - Blood for blood.
-Take out every officer present at the Metro District's police station and burn it down.
+* Once beaten, this site becomes your new hideout

+## Retribution

+* *"Get your revenge.
+Take out the Chief of Police and anybody who tries to stop you"*

+## The Showdown

+* Protag Lock
+* *"This is it.
+All your work is now finally going to pay off.
+Take that waste down"*
-* The Showdown [Protag Lock] - The final raid.
-You will be raiding the Presidental Palace.
-This raid has high-tier enemies that can easily cut down the ill-prepared.
+* You will be raiding the Presidental Palace
+* This raid has high-tier enemies that can easily cut down the ill-prepared

+# Difficulty [CONFIDENTIAL]

+## Casual

+* *"A good challenge for those experienced with FPSs"*
+* Main character respawns
+* "Tired", "Bleeding", and "Poisoned" effects are disabled

+## Intermediate

+* *""*
+* Main character respawns
+* "Bleeding" effects are disabled
+* Melee attacks require stamina

+## Hardcore

+* *"The developer-intended way to play.
+Punishingly difficult to those unfamiilar with the game's mechanics"*
+* Main character death means GAME OVER
+* Some raids now must be completed within a certain time frame, with consequences for failure
+* You regain stamina at a slower rate the less health you have

 # Mechanics

+## Melee Combat

+* Bleed Chance

 ## Mercenaries